pingzhiLi/Numerical_Computation_labs/README.md

 # Numerical_Computation_labs
-a repo for numerical computation(B) course at USTC, 2022 spring
+a repo for Numerical Computation(B-level) course at USTC, 2022 spring